16 Best things to do in Fes, Morocco, in 3 days or more

 Bou Inania Madrasa

-On our way to the blue gate, we popped by the Bou Inania Madrasa, another school built in 1350–55 CE by Abu Inan Faris.
-It is the only madrasa in Morocco which also functioned as a congregational mosque.
-It is widely acknowledged as a high point of Marinid architecture and of historic Moroccan architecture generally.
+On your way to the Blue Gate, you’ll come across the Bou Inania Madrasa, one of the most important historic sites in Fes.
+Built between 1350 and 1355 by Sultan Abu Inan Faris, it’s the only madrasa in Morocco that also served as a congregational mosque.
+The building is often considered a masterpiece of Marinid architecture and a highlight of Moroccan design.

 Bou Inania Madrasa